DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 Connect a Ethernet Cable to the PS4 and Pi
 # Putting Goldhen on a USB
 Download [Goldhen](https://github.com/GoldHEN/GoldHEN/releases/tag/2.4b17) By SiSTR0
-And put the *goldhen.bin* on a USB formatted in exFAT or FAT32 and plug it into your PS4
+And put the *goldhen.bin* on a USB formatted in exFAT or FAT32 and plug it into your PS4.

+Windows has several built-in disk format tools that can be used to format a USB drive.
+**Windows File Explorer** To do this, open file explorer then right-click on the drive and select “Format”.
+**Windows Disk Management** This is a built-in utility that allows you to format a disk or a partition.
+To access it, go to Control Panel > System and Security > Administrative Tools > Computer Management.
+In the left pane, under Storage, select Disk Management.
+Right-click the volume you want to format and select Format.

+Or you can use a 3rd party option like [partition wizard](https://www.partitionwizard.com/)

 # Setting up the PS4 internet connection
 On your PS4
 1. Go to **Settings** and then **Network**